Synergic quantum generative machine learning: Introduction

-The operation of $\mathcal{D}$ is optimal, if it assigns value $0$ to states generated by $\mathcal{R}$ and value $1$ to states generated by $\mathcal{G}.$ At the same time, the operation of $G$ is optimal, if the cross-entropy between its output and states $\rho_\lambda$ is minimal while the discriminator is most likely to assign value $0$ to the output of $\mathcal{G}.$ Thus, a GAN problem is solved by adversarial training of $\mathcal{D}$ versus $\mathcal{G}.$ The parameters of both the generator and discriminator can be found by numerical optimization or quantum gradient evaluation ~\cite{dallaire2018pra} by dividing the training into rounds of adversarial optimization of both generator and discriminator.
-The circuits can perform an arbitrary nonlinear computation as long as they are complex enough, admitting an arbitrary unitary operation and measurements on a number of ancillary qubits.
+The operation of $\mathcal{D}$ is optimal, if it assigns value $0$ to states generated by $\mathcal{R}$ and value $1$ to states generated by $\mathcal{G}.$ At the same time, the operation of $\mathcal{G}$ is optimal, if the cross-entropy between its output and states $\rho_\lambda$ is minimal while the discriminator is most likely to assign value $0$ to the output of $\mathcal{G}.$ Thus, a GAN problem is solved by adversarial training of $\mathcal{D}$ versus $\mathcal{G}.$ The parameters of both the generator and discriminator can be found by numerical optimization or quantum gradient evaluation ~\cite{dallaire2018pra} by dividing the training into rounds of adversarial optimization of both generator and discriminator.
+The circuits can perform an arbitrary computation as long as they are complex enough, admitting an arbitrary unitary operation and measurements on a number of ancillary qubits.
 However, similarly to classical artificial neural networks, choosing the appropriate architectures for specific concerns is a complex problem which is solved by trial and error.
 In quantum computing, this is even more so, because the lack of practical error correction limits the complexity of quantum circuits.

-The quantum counterpart of the GAN (i.e., QGAN) learning finds Nash equilibrium of two player game, where one of the players generates some output and the second player (discriminator, $\mathcal{D}$) tries to tell if the output is generated by the first player (generator $\mathcal{G}$) or provided by an external source ($R$).
+The quantum counterpart of the GAN (i.e., QGAN) learning similarly to its classical analogue also finds Nash equilibrium of two player game, where one of the players generates some output and the second player (discriminator, $\mathcal{D}$) tries to tell if the output is generated by the first player (generator $\mathcal{G}$) or provided by an external source ($\mathcal{R}$).
 This could be expressed as a min-max problem, where the statistical distance between the outputs of $\mathcal{G}$ and $\mathcal{R}$ is minimized over the strategies of the generator, whereas the distance between the outputs of $\mathcal{D}$ for $\mathcal{G}$ and $\mathcal{R}$, respectively, is maximized over the possible strategies of discriminator at the same time.
 In practice, this type of optimization if performed in rounds, and it is difficult to make the learning process stable.
+In a generative problem we do not have access directly to $\mathcal{R},$ but we can collect random samples generated by this source.
+However, we can formally treat it as a general multiqubit operation, where a specific unknown operation is selected according to an unknown probability distribution.